-At the designated time that a learner is required to take their medication, they are required to make their way to the Pastoral leads office\medical office.
-Either the Pastoral lead\ named pastoral person or the Head of School will dispense medication from here, directly from safe and lockable storage, the exception being when a learner is engaged in activities off-site.
+At the designated time a learner is required to take their medication, they are required to make their way to the Pastoral Manager / Leads office\medical office.
+Either the Pastoral Manager / Lead\ named pastoral person or the Head of School will dispense medication from here, directly from safe and lockable storage, the exception being when a learner is engaged in activities off-site.
 (See Educational Visits & Residential Trips)

 Medication for learners is dispensed from the storage, directly from the individual learner zipped carrybag.
-The Head of School, Pastoral lead or named Pastoral member of staff will then check the following information prior to administering the medication:
+The Head of School, Pastoral Manager / Lead or named Pastoral member of staff will then check the following information prior to administering the medication: